New variants are currently causing a surge in COVID-19 cases.

 You may be eligible if you’re:

-- 50 years and older with 2 risk factors
+- 50 years of age or older with 2 additional risk factors

-- a First Nations person 30 years and older with 2 risk factors
+- A First Nations person, 30 years of age or older and with 1 additional risk factor

 Talk to your health professional about your risk factors and treatment options.

 - you have symptoms of the illness — even if your symptoms are mild